-You will be surprised just how your fitness improves over just a few days.
-Usually by day four people are striding out!
+The itinerary has been designed to be very achievable to those of reasonable fitness.
 A positive mental attitude is most important.
-If you focus on the scenery, the company and the moment, not on the kilometers, then you find yourself reaching your destination with little problem.
-If you have done some training prior to the walk, you will enjoy it all the more.
+If you focus on the scenery, the company and the moment, not on the kilometres, then you find yourself reaching your destination with little problem.
+If you have done some training prior to the walk you will enjoy it all the more.

-The best way to prepare physically for the trip is to walk, walk and walk some more - preferably over a variety of terrain and including lots of up and downhill walking.
+The best way to prepare physically for the trip is to walk, walk and walk some more - preferably on rocky surfaces and over a variety of terrain.
 Try to walk frequently.
-Even walking around your suburb and up and down sets of stairs will get you walk-fit.
-By the start of the tour, you should be able to comfortably walk 15km, and try and do a few 20km walks on rough tracks, as well as being comfortable walking steep hills.
-Include stepping up onto and over big steps, a random rock or bench on your walk would make a good candidate to add to your training regime.
-Many of the council provided outdoor gyms have blocks you can practice stepping up on to.
-Make sure to train both legs equally!
+Even walking around your suburb will get you walk-fit.
+By the start of the tour you should be able to comfortably walk 10km.
+For instance, walking 3km four times a week, and 5km once a week, is a great help.

 We know that this type of preparation is difficult to fit into a busy schedule.
-If you don't have the time to do long walks, we recommend doing regular stair walking sessions and lots and lots of glut and guad exercises (squats and lunges).
-Walking small distances frequently helps a lot as well.
-For instance, walking 3 - 5km four times a week, and 8km once a week, is a great help.
+If you don't have the time to do long walks, we recommend doing regular stair walking sessions.
 If you're doing short training sessions, make sure you get yourself puffed and sweaty.
 Otherwise you won't benefit from your efforts.
 And start walking in the shoes you will wear on the walk now!